AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 1 - Time Series/README.md

 ## 5. Assignment instructions
 ### 5.1 Download Dataset
-We prepared dataset for the exercise.
+We prepared a dataset for the exercise.
 You can download it from [here](https://drive.google.com/file/d/1eEsSmOmAoyWYQgmJyfhtCPjT6lauQGNv/view?usp=sharing)

-The more information of the dataset can be found from [here](https://zenodo.org/record/4487073#.Y4nqB3bMJmM).
+More information about the dataset can be found [here](https://zenodo.org/record/4487073#.Y4nqB3bMJmM).

 ### 5.2 Filling missing part in the scripts
-Several lines are missing in *ConvLSTM2D_org_data.py*.
+Several lines are missing in `./models/ConvLSTM2D_org_data.py`.

-You will need to use *Conv1D_org_data.py* as reference and fill the missing code in ConvLSTM2D_org_data.py.
-You may want to fine-tune the parameters to get the better results. ( *LSTM_org_data.py* and *TRM_org_data.py* are optional if you have time :) )
+You will need to use `Conv1D_org_data.py` as reference and fill the missing code in `ConvLSTM2D_org_data.py`.
+You may want to fine-tune the parameters to get better results. ( `LSTM_org_data.py` and `TRM_org_data.py` are optional if you have time :) )

 ## 6. Getting help
 Contact Chen Li at email cl@mp.aau.dk.